lbke/research/auth.md

 We talk about redirection more than authentication.

 When using a JWT token with a public certificate, technically, you can authenticate client-side, but use cases are limited.
+Here, the goal is only to redirect non-authenticated users as soon as possible using frontend code.

 ## About the official Next.js authentication documenation
 https://nextjs.org/docs/authentication